Constraining Linear-chain CRFs to Regular Languages: Conclusion and Future Work

+Future work could target enhancing the model's expressibility, either by allowing constraints to depend explicitly on the input as regular relations, or by investigating non-binary constraints, i.e., regular language-based constraints with learnable weights.
+Additionally, regular language induction (e.g. \cite{regex_induction1, regex_induction2}) could be used to learn languages automatically, reducing manual specification and identifying non-obvious constraints.
 Another avenue for continuing research lies in identifying further applications for RegCCRFs.
-We believe that the NLP task of relation extraction could be a fruitful target -- RegCCRFs offer a mechanism to make the proposal of a relation conditional on the presence of the right number and type of arguments.

-While the construction we have proposed cannot be lifted directly to context-free languages due to the unbounded state space of the corresponding pushdown automata, there is plentiful work on regular approximations of context-free languages \citep{mohri2001regular}.
+The NLP task of relation extraction could be a fruitful target -- RegCCRFs offer a mechanism to make the proposal of a relation conditional on the presence of the right number and type of arguments.
+While our construction cannot be lifted directly to context-free languages due to the unbounded state space of the corresponding pushdown automata, context-free language can be approximated by regular languages \citep{mohri2001regular}.
 On this basis, for example, a RegCCRF backed by a regular language describing trees of a limited depth could also be applied to tasks with context-free constraints.

-Our implementation of RegCCRFs, as well as scripts for replicating our experiments, are available at \url{https://www.ims.uni-stuttgart.de/data/regccrf}.